Dhanush0213/Flight-Booking-APP--MERN-Stack/README.md

 **Key Features:**
 - User-Friendly Interface: Easily search for flights based on destination, time, and seat availability.
-- Secure Payment: Safe and reliable payment integration.
 - Admin Controls: Admin can manage flight listings, bookings, and monitor activity.

 **ER Diagram Breakdown:**
 The Flight Booking ER-Diagram illustrates the relationships between the following entities:

 - **USER:** Represents customers who book flights.
-A customer can place multiple bookings and make multiple payments.
+A customer can place multiple bookings.
 - **BOOKING:** Represents a specific flight booking, including flight details and passenger information.
 A customer can have multiple bookings.
 - **FLIGHT:** Represents available flights, including flight details.
 Users can book flights based on seat availability.
 - **ADMIN:** The admin manages the backend operations, including overseeing bookings, adding new flights, etc.